 Entertainment in NoDa

 NoDa, or North Davidson Street, is a must if you’re looking for things to see.
 This is where to find trendy local restaurants and bars, many of which sport spectacular murals.
-One popular venue is NoDa Company Store (3221 Yadkin Ave.), which sells a large selection of craft beers and features a stage out back with plenty of space to dance.
+One popular venue is NoDa Company Store (3221 Yadkin Ave.), which sells a large selection of craft beers and features a stage out back with plenty of space to mingle or dance.
 Check ahead for live performances; phone (980) 859-0441.

 Are you looking for things for couples to do this weekend?
 Reserve seats at The Charlotte Comedy Theater (2909 N. Davidson St.) and laugh with your date over this local ensemble’s zany antics; phone (803) 548-6824.